lordmulder/HashSet/README.md

 ### hash_set_contains()

-Tests whether the hash set contains a specific value.
+Tests whether the hash set contains a value.
 The operation fails, if the set does *not* contain the given value.

 ```C
 errno_t hash_set_contains(